jaruizes/jaruizes.github.io/_posts/2019-08-15-microfrontends.md

-## API Calls: Where's the limit?
+## Backend: Where's the limit?

-One of the main principles is to provide (visual) fully functional independent components, manage API calls and backend services.
+As I said previously, one of the main principles is to provide (visual) fully functional independent components that manage API calls and backend services.

-The user of the microfrontend is going to use it from the UI point of view so he doesn't care about API calls or backend services.
-The owner of the microfrontend is responsible for keeping the "business piece" up and running so, the ideal situation would be the owner were responsible for all the necessary services, from the backend for frontend to the deepest service.
+A microfrontend is a product that is offered to a consumer.
+The user of the microfrontend doesn't care about API calls or backend services that the microfrontend performs.
+The owner of the microfrontend is responsible for keeping the "business piece" up and running so, the ideal situation would be one in wich the owner is responsible for all the elements, from UI part till the backend for frontend or the deepest service and all of those components are managed by the same team

 Depending of how the company is organized it may be more feasible or not.
 Therefore, once again, adopting an architectural style implies organization and cultural changes to be successful.

 Microfrontends' style is not dividing frontend applications into pieces and managing backend calls within them.
-Microfrontends' style is to provide ownership throughout full business functionalities.
+Microfrontends' style is to provide ownership and autonomy throughout full business functionalities.

-# A silver bullet?
+## A silver bullet?

-Bla bla bla ....
+To be completed